-This proposed Regulation is intended as a lex specialis that would address some of the consequences ensuing from the fact that Regulation (EC) No 1008/2008 will no longer apply to air transport between the United Kingdom and the remaining Member States as from the withdrawal of the United Kingdom and in the absence of a withdrawal agreement.
+This proposed Regulation is intended as a lex specialis that would address some of the consequences ensuing from the fact that Regulation (EC) No 1008/2008 will no longer apply to air transport between the United Kingdom and the Member States as from the end of the transitional period and the absence of an agreement governing the future relationship between the United Kingdom.
 The proposed terms are limited to what is necessary in this respect, so as to avoid disproportionate disruptions.
-They are intended to apply only for a limited period of time.
 This proposal is therefore fully consistent with the existing legislation and notably with Regulation (EC) No 1008/2008.